HackSoftware/Django-Styleguide/README.md

 Additionally, this particular project - <https://github.com/wemake-services/wemake-django-template> - also has `mypy` configuration.

 Figure out what is going to work best for you.

+### MCP Documentation Server

+To enhance the developer experience when working with the Django Styleguide, we provide an MCP (Machine Context Protocol) documentation server that integrates with various IDEs like Cursor, Windsurf, and Claude.

+This allows you to get contextual help and documentation while working with the Django Styleguide directly in your IDE.

+For setup instructions, see [Setting up MCP Documentation Server](tools/setup_mpc.md).

 ## Django Styleguide in the Wild